top of page

 Epsom salt water ice bath full of slush

-8lb-10lb of Epsom salt will make ice so soft that the entire tub freezes to the slushy consistency of a Slurpie
+8lb-10lb of Epsom salt will make ice so soft that the entire tub could freeze to the slushy consistency of a Slurpie

 The danger in adding too much salt is the possibility of achieving water temperatures lower than 32F.